hapax/hapax.github.io/assets/simple-physics.md

 though he was unable to explain it, the phenemenon is called *Brownian motion* in his honour.
-(It should perhaps be called *Lucretian motion*, since Lucretius observed zigzag dust particles, and explained it with atoms, in 60 BC!)
+(It should perhaps be called *Lucretian motion*, since Lucretius observed the zigzag motion of dust particles and attributed it to atoms --- in 60 BC!)
 Although Brownian motion itself suggests the existence of atoms, it was Einstein who extracted a testable experimental prediction from the atomic hypothesis.